• Skip to primary navigation

 This Poached Coconut Chicken Sesame Salad is perfect BBQ food for parties or just for dinner.

-It’s my new favourite, a combination of Coconut, Coriander, mint, crunchy cabbage and a truck load of sesame seeds.
+It’s my new favourite, a combination of Coconut, Coriander, mint, crunchy cabbage and a truckload of sesame seeds.
 What could be better?
-I’ve turned into my son, and love making a big bowl of something delicious that I can eat for days on end through all the hot and horrible days I don’t want to cook anything.
+I’ve turned into my son, and I love making a big bowl of something delicious that I can eat for days on end through all the hot and horrible days I don’t want to cook anything.

 Luckily all that green and crunchy suits me just fine.
-The one thing about this salad that is spectacular is the way I poach the chicken.
-Chicken poached in coconut and herbs like this can be used in loads of other salads.
-Its pretty good thrown into a chilli, lime and mango noodle salad and not so shabby tossed with roasted sweet potato, peanuts and beanshoots too.
+The one thing about this spectacular salad is how I poach the chicken.
+Poached Chicken in coconut and herbs like this can be used in so many other salads.
+It’s pretty good thrown into a chilli, lime and mango noodle salad and not so shabby tossed with roasted sweet potato, peanuts and beanshoots too.
 I’m going to show you how you can make Coconut Poached Chicken, to be used in this Cabbage Sesame and any other one you like, it’s easy.

 Chicken Sesame salad with Cabbage